Cowanlab/airrship/docs/data.md

 Required columns: np1_length,np2_length,sequence,v_sequence_end,d_sequence_start and j_sequence_start

-When producing NP transition matrices, only a single file for each region is produced.
-AIRRSHIP requires two, np[1|2]_transition_probs_per_position_igdm.csv and np[1|2]_transition_probs_per_position_igag.csv to account for differences in inserted nucleotides following SHM.
+When producing NP transition matrices, only a single file for each NP region is produced.
+AIRRSHIP requires two, np[1|2]_transition_probs_per_position_igdm.csv and np[1|2]_transition_probs_per_position_igag.csv, to account for differences in inserted nucleotides following SHM.
 Therefore this script must be run once on unmutated sequences and once on mutated sequences and the files manually renamed.
 If required, the same file with different names can be used although this may affect insertion accuracy.

 ## Somatic Hypermutation